 - Fine Arts (Studio Practice or Art Theory), UAC Code: 421000

 You must meet the entry requirement for the double degree independent of the portfolio, therefore portfolios are not considered for double degree entry.
 We encourage double degree applicants to list a stand-alone Art & Design program as one of their preferences, the portfolio will be considered for the stand-alone preference only.

 Using the ATAR as a single selection criterion has not always provided an opportunity for applicants to demonstrate their aptitude for creative study.
 Portfolios will complement your academic achievement and provide an opportunity for you to provide additional material that demonstrates your ability in appropriate creative disciplines.

 UNSW School of Art & Design is looking for demonstrable potential as an artist, designer or theorist, with a commitment to succeed in creative studies.

 To demonstrate this, the portfolio will need to include:

-- A cover letter that explains your interest in studying at UNSW Art & Design, and your interest in the degree (or degrees if you have more than one preference).
+- A cover letter that explains your interest in studying at UNSW School of Art & Design, and your interest in the degree (or degrees if you have more than one preference).
 The letter should tell us about your interests and achievements and be no more than 400 words.

 - Contact details for two referees.
 For instance, teachers, principals, coaches or employers who we may contact to tell us something about you and your ability to succeed at UNSW.